2024 extended tax deadlines

 Federal

-The Internal Revenue Service announced tax relief for individuals and businesses in Alaska that were impacted by flooding that began on Aug.
+The Internal Revenue Service announced disaster tax relief for individuals and businesses in Alaska that were impacted by flooding that began on Aug.
 5, 2024.
-These taxpayers now have until May 1, 2025, to file various federal individual and business tax returns and make tax payments.
+The tax extension deadline is now May 1, 2025, to file various federal individual and business tax returns and make tax payments.
 To qualify for tax relief individuals and households must reside or have business in the city and borough of Juneau.

 State